The Lasso with general Gaussian designs with applications to hypothesis testing: Main proof ingredients

-Controlling the size of the fixed point parameters (Theorem \ref{ClaimUniformSolnBounds}) relies on bounding the norm of the minimizer of $\cuE$.
-Again, our approach is geometric: rather than analyzing the fixed point equations directly, we study the growth of the objective $\cuE$ as $\|\bv\|_{L^2}/\sqrt{n}$ diverges.
+Controlling the size of the fixed point parameters relies on bounding the norm of the minimizer of $\cuE$.
+Again, our approach is geometric: rather than analyzing the fixed point equations directly, we study the growth of the objective $\cuE$ as $\|\bv\|_{L^2}$ diverges.
 The functional Gaussian width \eqref{EqnGaussianWidth} controls this growth.
 This explains the centrality of the Gaussian width $\cuG(\bx,\mySigma)$ in our analysis.
-In fact, under only a sparsity constraint on $\thetastar$, we can control the growth $\cuE$ in $\|\bv\|_{L^2}/\sqrt{n}$ in an $n$-independent way only when $\cuG(\bx,\mySigma) < \sqrt{\delta}$ where $\bx \in \partial \|\thetastar\|_1$.
-Thus, we suspect our analysis based on the Gaussian width is in a certain sense tight, though we do not attempt to make this claim precise.
-The detailed argument bounding the fixed point parameters is in Appendix \ref{SecFixedPtBounds}.
+In fact, under only a sparsity constraint on $\thetastar$, we can control the growth $\cuE$ in $\|\bv\|_{L^2}$ in an $n$-independent way only when $\cuG(\bx,\mySigma) < \sqrt{\delta}$ where $\bx \in \partial \|\thetastar\|_1$ (see, also, the proof of Proposition \ref{prop:DT-necessary}).
+The detailed argument bounding the fixed point parameters is in Appendix \ref{SecFixedPtSoln}.

 The present approach is significantly more general both than the one of \cite{miolane2018distribution}, which studies the Lasso for $\mySigma = \Ind_p$, and of \cite{Montanari2019} which studies binary classification under a ridge-type regularization.
 When $\mySigma = \Ind_p$, the Lasso estimator in the fixed-design model is separable, and Eqs.~\eqref{EqnEqn1} and \eqref{EqnEqn2} simplify because